juanMoleroD/Int-to-Roman-Converter/readme.md

-Funtion convert() takes int and converts it to roman numerals up to 1,000.
+Function convert() takes int and converts it to roman numerals up to 1,000.

 I = 1
 V = 5